grdw/grdw/_posts/2021-11-05-project-euler-30-digit-fifth-powers.md

 {% include euler.html %}

 **Introduction**
 The puzzle states that there are only three numbers that can be written as their sum of fourth power digits.
-1^4 is not included, but 0^4 is?
-I'm not sure why that is, but fine, perhaps I'm misreading this part.
+1^4 is not included; so start from 2.

 Find the sum of all the numbers that can be written as the sum of fifth powers of their digits.